flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

+See our [Fuel and Weight](../../feature-guides/loading-fuel-weight.md#development-version) page for more information on how to set up the payload.

 ### Setting Up Payload
 ![flypad-ground-payload-values](../../assets/flypados3/flypad-ground-payload-values.png)